solana-foundation/solana-improvement-documents/proposals/0129-alt-bn128-simplified-error-code.md

   as `Err(<something>)`

 Most syscalls only have a single error code returned to the program, i.e. `Ok(1)`.
-The family of Alt_BN128 syscalls, viceversa, has a richer set of error codes.
+The family of Alt_BN128 syscalls, vice versa, has a richer set of error codes.

 This proposal aims to simplify the error value for these syscalls, in line with all the other syscalls, and simply return `Ok(1)` (in addition to fatal errors,